telekom-security/PEBA/README.md

  - [GET] */alert/retrieveAlertStats* ==> Returns combines statistics in one call: AlertsLastMinute, AlertsLastHour,  AlertsLast24Hours
  - [GET] */alert/topCountriesAttacks* ==> Returns information on the Top 10 attacker countries and top 10 attacked countries. use GET parameter "offset" and "topx" to determine the offset from this month (default: this month) and how many results shall be returned (default: top10)
  - [GET] */alert/retrieveLatLonAttacks* ==> Returns top X count on Lat and Lng. use GET parameter "offset" and "topx" to determine the offset from now in days (default: last 24h) and how many results shall be returned (default: top10).
 Use parameter "direction" to determine if source or destination location is given.
- - [GET] */alert/retrieveAlertsCountWithType* ==> returns the number of attacks within timespan in minutes or since the beginning of the current day, grouped by Tyoe, e.g. */retrieveAlertsCountWithType?time=10* or */retrieveAlertsCountWithType?time=day*.
+ - [GET] */alert/retrieveAlertsCountWithType* ==> returns the number of attacks within timespan in minutes or since the beginning of the current day, grouped by Type, e.g. */retrieveAlertsCountWithType?time=10* or */retrieveAlertsCountWithType?time=day*.
 Returns json.

 *Public PUT endpoint* using authentication (either T-Pot Community or distinct EWS WSUser):
  - [POST] */ews-0.1/alert/postSimpleMessage* ==> takes the ews xml posted and puts honeypot alerts into elasticsearch